Happiness for each of us may look different than what society and women's media currently tells us it should.

 Granted, this data alone doesn't tell us whether marriage is what makes people happy or if happy people are just more likely to get married.
 But in either case, it's an important trend, considering that the number of adults who have never been married has been increasing since the 1970s and is currently at an all-time high.
 If marriage is indeed tied to happiness, perhaps it's not such a good thing that we, as a culture and as individuals, continue to push it aside.

 Married people tend to be happier than singles, not just during newlywed bliss, but at every stage of their lives.

 Another part of our lives that may be contributing to rates of unhappiness is - unfortunately, but not surprisingly - our frequent use of social media.
 Social media marketing firms have estimated people spend just under two hours every day between different platforms like YouTube, Facebook, and Instagram.
-And while the pull of social media is usually something benign like catching up with the cutest dog photos, or seeing what our friends, families, and favorite celebrities are up to, research now suggest that there's a darker underside to the constant chase for likes.
+And while the pull of social media is usually something benign, like catching up with the cutest dog photos or seeing what our friends, families, and favorite celebrities are up to, research now suggests that there's a darker underside to the constant chase for likes.

 It's been noted that frequent exposure to social media is harmful to women's self-esteem, as one study found that women who spent more time on social media were more likely to report having a negative body image.
 When faced with a constant barrage of Instagram models who are filtered and photoshopped to perfection, it's sadly understandable that women might feel like they don't measure up.
 And this is especially true for young, teenage girls; among 14-15 year-olds, a mere 33% of them reported feeling good about themselves, down from 41% in 2007.